World Haemophilia Day 2020: Current Theme, History and Significance

 - The genes are found on the X chromosome, which makes Hemophilia a disease of X-linked recessive.

-- Person suffering from this disease bleed spontaneously.
-After injury or surgery a person may bleed for longer than a healthy person.
+- A person suffering from this disease bleed spontaneously.
+After injury or surgery, a person may bleed for longer than a healthy person.

 - If coagulation factors are missing or deficient in the body then blood does not clot properly and bleeding continues.

 - Haemophilia has three forms namely Haemophilia A, B and C. Out of these, Hemophilia A is the most common.